cyshen11/neo4j_recipe_reviews/markdown/question_prompt.md

-What kinds of analytics question can be answered with this graph data model?
+Please refer below for the graph data model.
+What kind of analytics question can be easily solved by graph database but not relational database?

 - Nodes
     - COMMENT